Any Driver Van Insurance

 If this is impossible, then ensuring they are at least over the age of 21 will help, but any driver van insurance premiums will still be much more expensive than for older drivers.

 Remember, too, that how you use your van will have a huge impact on any driver van insurance cover.
-For example, if your van is for domestic use only, premiums will be a lot less if you are using the van commercially to transport other people’s goods for payment, and are effectively a delivery driver, or if you are taking equipment to a place of work away from your base.
+For example, if your van is for domestic use only, premiums will be a lot less than if you are using the van commercially to transport other people’s goods for payment, and are effectively a delivery driver, or if you are taking equipment to a place of work away from your base.
 This type of cover is known as ‘haulage’ or ‘hire and reward’ cover.